What is a One Stop Foot & Ankle shop?

-You will be expected to have initial consultation, MDT ultrasound scan, reporting back to you and initial management eg injection, ESWT etc all in one sitting.
+You will be expected to have initial consultation, MDT ultrasound scan (subject to availability), reporting back to you and initial management eg injection, ESWT etc all in one sitting.
 This way you will avoid any treatment delays, un necessary waiting and multiple appointments.
 All this at a reasonable cost to suit individual conditions.

 What are your business hours?

 Our BMI Hospitals practice hours are Monday PM and alternate Tuesday PM.
 Appointments can be made by telephoning our practice at 01200 445693.